nickyiliwang0000/h/applied-javascript/advanced-js-lexical-scope-and-execution-context.md

 // >> "undefined - undefined"
 ```

-In this example, the arrow function assigned to the `artistAndTitle` property get's it's `this` value from the scope in which the function is defined.
+In this example, the arrow function assigned to the `artistAndTitle` property gets its `this` value from the scope in which the function is defined.
 The arrow function is defined as part of creating the object in the global execution context, so `this` will reference the global execution context's `this` value, the `window` object.

 To learn more about arrow functions check out this [video](https://youtu.be/oTRujqZYhrU?list=PL57atfCFqj2h5fpdZD-doGEIs0NZxeJTX)!